Peder Syv

-Peder Pedersen Syv (also spelled Siuf) or in Latin Petrus Petri Septimius (22 February 1631 – 17 February 1702) was a Danish philologist, folklorist and priest, known for his collections of Danish proverbs and folksongs, and his contributions to the development of Danish as a written language.
+Peder Pedersen Syv (also spelled Siuf) or in Latin Petrus Petri Septimius (22 February 1631 – 17 February 1702) was a Danish philologist, folklorist, and lutheran priest, best known for his collections of Danish proverbs and folk songs and his contributions to the development of Danish as a written language.

-Life
+Early life and education

-Peder Syv's father was an indentured peasant in the village of Syv (today called Kirke Syv) near Roskilde – probably one Peder Olufsen, and his mother Anna Mortensdatter.
-The family seems to have been fairly well off for their social class, and several of Peder's siblings were able to take up professions.
+Syv's father was a tenant farmer in the village of Syv (today called Kirke Syv) near Roskilde—likely named Peder Olufsen—and his mother was named Anna Mortensdatter.
+The family was fairly well off for their social class, and several of Peder's siblings were able to take up professions.
 One of his brothers seems to have been an uneasy soul, and died on a trip to the Danish East Indian colonies in 1674.

-In 1648 Syv entered the Latin school at Roskilde, where he lived at the cloister, holding the office of deputator, an advanced student charged with overseeing the youths.
+In 1648, Syv entered the Latin school at Roskilde, where he lived at the cloister, holding the office of deputator, an advanced student charged with overseeing the youths.
 He graduated in 1653 along with his friend Laurids Olufsen Kok, who became one of his allies in the promotion of Danish language.
 He studied briefly at the University of Copenhagen, until it temporarily closed in 1654 due to a plague outbreak in Copenhagen.
-But Syv had already received his bachelor's degree and went on to teach Latin at the Metropolitan school in Copenhagen.
-In 1658 he became rector at Næstved.
+Syv had already received his bachelor's degree and went on to teach Latin at the Metropolitan school in Copenhagen.

+In 1658, he became rector at Næstved.
 He seems to have enjoyed teaching music there as is attested in a letter to musicologist Hans Mikkelsen Ravn, thanking him for ten copies of his work Heptachordum Danicum.
-Næstved was also the abode of noble woman Anna Gøye, who owned one of Denmark's largest libraries to which she gave Peder Syv access.
+Næstved was then also home to noble woman Anna Gøye, who owned one of Denmark's largest libraries, to which she gave Peder Syv access.
 He was also sought out as a baptismal godfather for many locals.